 - Public international law is popular, but it’s an incredibly small field with few openings.
-Moreover, it’s dominated by sitting or ex-professors at top universities, alongside Foreign Office veterans and the occasional senior barrister.
+Moreover, it’s dominated by sitting or ex-professors at top universities alongside Foreign Office veterans.

 - If administrative and constitutional law were not your favourite subjects you should reconsider your decision before choosing public law.